 Normally beginning at 7:30 AM off #1 and #10 tee.

-Automotive transportation is not permitted in this event.
-Players may carry their own bag or hire a caddie.
+This is a walking only event.
+Players and their caddies must walk during the stipulated round.
 Players may not use any relative over the age of 18 as a caddie during any phase of the competition.

 Low gross for Qualifying.